stokr-io/stokr-smart-contracts/docs/stokr-contract-specs.md

 ### Whitelist Checks  {#token-func-whitelist}

-Prior to being able to send or receive any amount of tokens, both---the token sender and the token receipient---have to be [whitelisted investors](#whitelist-role-investor) in the [Whitelist](#whitelist) instance that is assigned to the [token contract](#token).
+Prior to being able to send or receive any amount of tokens, both---the token sender and the token recipient---have to be [whitelisted investors](#whitelist-role-investor) in the [Whitelist](#whitelist) instance that is assigned to the [token contract](#token).